SJTU-CGM/GIFE-HGT/README.md

 Necessary input description:

   genome_id			<string>	The genome id of target genome.

   target_fullname		<string>	The full name of target species.

   db_id_file			<string>	The id of all genomes in database.

   db_info_file			<string>	The id and name of all genomes in database.

 Options (defaults in parentheses):

     --help                                  	Print this usage page.

   Input:

     --HGTId			<string>	The file of potential HGTs id. (./WGSValidation/afterWGS/HGT.id)

     --HGTFa			<string>	The fasta file of potential HGTs. (./WGSValidation/afterWGS/HGT.fa)

     --HGTInfoDir		<string>        The information directory of homologous sequences for HGTs. (./screenHGT/tree/)

     --hitFile			<string>	The file name of homologous sequences for HGTs. (cov-hit.species.WGS.txt or cov-hit.species.strict.WGS.txt)

   Output:

     --outdir			<string>	The result files will be output to this directory. (./conPhyTree/)

   Other parameters:

     --mode              	<string>        Filter mode.
 Original or Strict can be chosen.
 (Original)

     --distant                  	<string>	The distantly related group. kingdom or phylum can be chosen. (kingdom)
 ```
 Example command:
 ```
 $ GIFEHGT conPhyTree --mode Strict --genomeId GCF_000146045.2 --fullName Saccharomyces_cerevisiae_S288C --dbId path/to/example/data/db/all_id.txt --dbInfo path/to/example/data/db/all_info.txt
 ```
-Results of phylogenetics trees can be found in the directory `path/to/example/conPhyTree`.
+Results can be found in the directory `path/to/example/conPhyTree`.
-- `path/to/example/conPhyTree/tree_species/*`: the phylogenetics trees of final HGTs.
+- `conPhyTree/tree_species/<HGT_ID>.tree`: final Newick tree for one candidate, with database genome IDs converted to species names.

 [1]: http://www.bx.psu.edu/~rsharris/lastz
 [2]: https://tandem.bu.edu/trf/downloads